Suwadith/University-Award-Calculation-System-Java-PP-CLI/README.md

-# University-Award-Calculation-System-Java-CLI
+# University-Award-Calculation-System-Java-PP-CLI

 Java based University Award Calculation System.
+[Procedural Programming]

 This is the same system which was initially created using a GUI but this time with the usual CLI.